sgago/algomon/readme.md

 Linear time.
 Typically, looping thru a data struct a constant number of times.
 - Traversing an entire array or linked list.
 - Two pointer solutions
-- Tree or graph traversal due to visiting all the nodes or verts
+- Tree or graph traversal due to visiting all the nodes or vertices
 - Stack and queue

 ```go